VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

   }
 ```

-then add a collider component to the zeppelin dans la fonction `init` dans la definiton de `this.zeppelin`
+Then add a [Collider](../../src/Game/Shared/GameObject/Components/Collider.js) component to the zeppelin in the `init` method inside `this.zeppelin` declaration.

 ```js
 this.zeppelin = new Shared.GameObject({